gyan42/spark-streaming-playground/docs/usecases/1_dump_tweets.md

 ## Implementation

-So we have a data lake setup as follows on our HDFS, basically boils down to HDFS paths:
-- Bronze Lake : Raw data i.e tweets
-- Silver Lake : Preprocessed data like running some kind of NLP stuff like Nammed Entity Recoginition (NER), cleansing etc.,
-- Gold Lake   : Data Ready for web application / dash board to consume

 - Get API Credentials from Twitter Developement Site
 - Setup Tweepy to read Twitter stream filtering tweets taht talks about `Data Science/AI/Machine Learning/Big Data`
 - Create Kafka topic for twitter stream
 - Dump the tweets from Tweepy into Kafka topic
 - Use Spark Structured Streaming to read the Kafka topic and store as parquet in HDFS
 - Use HDFS command line ot verify the data dump

+We have a data lake setup as follows on our HDFS, basically boils down to HDFS paths:
+- Bronze Lake : Raw data i.e tweets
+- Silver Lake : Preprocessed data like running some kind of NLP stuff like Nammed Entity Recoginition (NER), cleansing etc.,
+- Gold Lake   : Data Ready for web application / dash board to consume

 Below is the data flow path: